 (…existing texts…)

 When there is a transmission failure within a polled TXOP, the short retry count (as described in 10.23.2.12 (Retransmit procedures)) corresponding to the failed MSDU or MMPDU shall be incremented.
-An MPDU belonging to a TC is subject to the respective retry limit as well as the dot11EDCATableMSDULifetime and is discarded when either of them is exceeded.
+An MPDU belonging to a TC is subject to the respective retry limit as well as the dot11EDCATableMSDULifetime for a non-AP STA or dot11QAPEDCATableMSDULifetime for an AP and is discarded when either of them is exceeded.
 An MPDU belonging to a TS with a specified delay bound is subject to delay bound and is discarded if the MPDU could not be transmitted successfully since it has been delivered to the MAC.
 An MPDU belonging to a TS with an unspecified delay is subject to dot11MaxTransmitMSDULifetime and is discarded when it is exceeded.

 (…existing texts…)